arachsys/webmidi/index.md

 - <https://arachsys.github.io/webmidi/montage/skeleton>
 - <https://github.com/arachsys/webmidi/blob/master/montage/skeleton.html>

-A demonstration of automatic instrument detection, this page sends universal identity requests on each available output in turn, monitoring every input for a corresponding reply from a Yamaha Montage or MODX synthesizer.
+A minimal demonstration of automatic instrument detection, this page sends universal identity requests on each available output in turn, monitoring every input for a corresponding reply from a Yamaha Montage or MODX synthesizer.
 The object `montage` is exported in global scope, accessible from the javascript console.

 When an instrument is found, `montage.input` and `montage.output` are the connected input and output port, `montage.model` is the model detected (e.g.